wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 				- To combine multiple transactions providers in one umbrella.
 				- Its benefits are allowing support, querying, reporting, analytics, and business intelligence.
 				- They are **not used** for transaction processing.
 But for **reporting** and **analytics**.
+			- What is Analytics? #flashcard
+				- **Analytics** is the act of querying or processing your data.
+				- There are several services that allow you to gain deeper insights, enhance decision-making and act in real time to what your data is telling you.
 		- #### Amazon Redshift
 			- **Redshift** is a scalable data warehouse solution
 			- Improves speed and efficiency